adamboy7/DSUwU/README.md

 example controller scripts found in `demo/` to generate input.
 Custom scripts can be supplied per slot with the `--controllerN-script` arguments.
 Slot 0 is disabled by default but can be manually enabled with `--controller0-script`, which starts disconnected unless a script is specified.
-Because some clients assume slot 0 is the "first" slot, disabling it can make slot 1 appear as "Controller 2" or similar in their UIs.
 A `demo/pygame_controller.py` script is also provided for capturing real controller input using the `pygame` library, if for some reason you don't want to use DS4Windows ¯\_(ツ)_/¯